 #2 – I’m really struggling.

 Should you choose to be honest about your feelings then I would suggest being as simple and straightforward as you can.
-Telling someone that you’re really struggling, with or without a reason why, might be exactly what you need to say.
+Telling someone that you’re really struggling, with or without a reason why might be exactly what you need to say when someone asks you “how you are?”.

 For many of us, just having someone acknowledge how we feel in the moment can help us alleviate our bad feelings.
 I think this is especially the case with our men.
 I know that if my man asks me how I am and I admit to him that I am feeling sad and he acknowledges it, without trying to fix it, I always feel just a little bit better.